Skip to content

 Top Programs

 The fields University of North Texas at Dallas awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-As a public institution in Dallas, Texas, University of North Texas at Dallas keeps admissions accessible, extending offers to roughly 84% of those who apply.
+As a public institution in Dallas, Texas, University of North Texas at Dallas admits most of the students who apply; the acceptance rate is roughly 84%.
 Admitted students typically arrive with an average SAT score near 940.
-The school reports a graduation rate of roughly 43%.
+The graduation rate is roughly 43%.

 Similar Schools